ylbo/shell-lib/README.md

 bash modify-network.sh [fileSuffixNumber] [ip] [gateway] [dns] [prefix]
 ````
-The first five parameters must be filled in.DNS defaults to the same as the gateway.The prefix default 24.
+The first three parameters must be filled in.
+DNS defaults to the same as the gateway.
+The prefix default 24.